zooperdan/AtlasMaker-for-2D-Dungeon-Crawlers/README.md

 No time to write this yet but it's pretty straightforward to use.
 If you run into any problems or have some questions or suggestions then find me on the dungeoncrawler.org [Discord server](https://discord.gg/XerEseQ) or Twitter ([@zooperdan](https://twitter.com/zooperdan)).

 ## Installation

 Download [AtlasMaker-for-2D-Dungeon-Crawlers.unitypackage](Package/AtlasMaker-for-2D-Dungeon-Crawlers.unitypackage) and import it into a Unity project.

 There is only one required package and it can be downloaded from the built-in package manager.
 > Package: Editor Coroutines (com.unity.editorcoroutines)

+## Example project

+You might want to check out a small [Example project](/Example/LÖVE/) for the [LÖVE](https://love2d.org/) framework which demonstrates atlas loading and rendering of a dungeon.

+Please note that the example is unoptimized and the dungeon rendering could likely be implemented in better ways but it should be enough to get you started.

 ## TO-DO